ArnaoutLab/sentropy/README.md

 ## Relative S-entropies between two classes as a pandas DataFrame

 Same dataset as above, except now results are returned as a dataframe.
-The similarity-sensitive version of traditional relative entropy at q=1 (a.k.a.
+The below calculates the similarity-sensitive version of traditional relative entropy at q=1 (a.k.a.
 Kullback-Leibler divergence, information divergence, etc.).
 ```
 from sentropy import sentropy
 import numpy as np